 - A sales rep returns from a business trip with a countdown on his laptop and a demand for $50,000

 - An employee on lunch, excited about a dream vacation, clicks on an email link for a free cruise to the Bahamas that comes with a side of malware

-One tool that would help in the last scenario is one our IT department uses at CCB – a simple pop-up that makes you re-think before proceeding with a link.
+One tool that would help in the last scenario is one our IT department uses at CCB – a KnowBe4 pop-up that makes you re-think before proceeding with a link.
 Below is a screenshot of what came up when I was pulling up the malware video on YouTube.
-(I sent this to one of our IT guys in a Skype message with no context to be funny… I don’t recommend doing that.)
+(I sent this to one of our IT guys in a Teams message with no context to be funny… I don’t recommend doing that.)